-Support a peaceful transition through time-honored gentle music programs.
-Create a peace-filled environment to comfort those at the thresholds of living and dying through the gentle voices of Threshold Choir of the Palouse.
-Learn more >
+Supporting a peaceful transition through time-honored gentle music programs.
+Music volunteers create a peace-filled environment to comfort those at the thresholds of living and dying through the gentle voices of Hospice Music Volunteers.
+Learn more about Hospice Music Volunteers >

-Extend Caregiver TLC to those caring for their loved ones through gentle compassionate massage that touches the body, mind and spirit.
-Learn more >
+Nurture and support those caring for their loved ones through gentle compassionate massage that touches the body, mind and spirit.
+Learn more about Caregiver Massage >

 Through the local library system, provide books and resources on end-of-life, spirituality, dying, grief and bereavement.
-Learn more >
+Learn more about Community Resources >

 Extend a hand to those in grief through bereavement support groups offered at various times throughout the year.
-Learn more >
+Learn more about Grief Support >

-A thoughtful, intentional, and meaningful process wherein one reflects upon and discusses what’s important to him or her if faced with a life-limiting illness or suddenly experiences a life-threatening injury.
-Learn more >
+Facilitate a thoughtful, intentional, and meaningful process wherein one reflects upon and discusses what’s important to him or her if faced with a life-limiting illness or suddenly experiences a life-threatening injury.
+Learn more about Advanced Care Planning >

 Offers a time to pause and reflect.
 This touching ceremony is held each December in Pullman and Colfax, taking time to honor and remember those whom we have loved.
 Learn more about Annual Trees of Light >